Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 #### Ports

-It is sometime useful to organise properly your the input and outputs of a module.
+It is sometimes useful to organise properly the inputs and outputs of a module.
-However, it may sometimes hamper column selection and incremental selections as your lines are getting sparsed.
-Here is a quick example
+However, it may sometimes hamper column selection and incremental selection as your lines are getting sparsed.
+Here is a quick example.

 ```vhdl
 port(